 Identifiable intangible assets, which are amortized over their estimated useful lives, are tested for potential impairment whenever events or changes in circumstances suggest that the carrying value of an asset or asset group may not be fully recoverable.
-See Note 6 for further discussion.
+See Note 6 for additional information on goodwill and intangible assets.

-Notes to Consolidated Statement of Financial Condition (Unaudited) June 30, 2017
+Notes to Consolidated Statement of Financial Condition (Unaudited) June 30, 2018